 A healthy diet is an important part of a heart-healthy lifestyle.
-Eating healthy foods doesn’t have to be boring or tasteless.
-With a few simple swaps and an emphasis on fruits, vegetables and whole grains, you can still enjoy your favorite foods.
+Eating healthy foods doesn’t have to be bland or tasteless.
+With a few simple swaps and an emphasis on fruits, vegetables and whole grains, you can still enjoy your favorite foods as part of some heart-healthy meals.

 These three heart-healthy recipes give you important nutrients with plenty of flavor.
 Put them together for a complete heart-healthy meal!